jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### NodeJS

 In late 2009/2010, a developer from Joyent (later Samsung/Joyent) wanted to explore the probabilities of JavaScript.
 Up to this time JavaScript had been used in the WebBrowser, but creator Ryan Dahl saw an opportunity.
-He took the [V8 JavaScript rendering engine](https://v8.dev/ "V8 development website") out of the Chrome Webbrowser, added an event loop and I/O functions and made it a standalone server.
+He took the [V8 JavaScript rendering engine](https://v8.dev/ "V8 development website") out of the Chrome browser, added an event loop and I/O functions and made it a standalone server.
 Now you could programmatically use JavaScript on the server-side as well as client-side called [Node.js](https://nodejs.org/en/ "NodeJS website").
 A package manager for Node was added a year later and called the Node Package manager or [NPM](https://www.npmjs.com/ "NPM website").

-The Node.js release cycle is different then most major Linux distro's release cycles, so you need to go to the nodejs site directly to get a newer version.
+The Node.js release cycle is different then most major Linux distro's release cycles, so you need to go to the NodeJS site directly to get a newer version.
 For the latest 16.x LTS (long term support branch):

 ```bash
 # Using Ubuntu